-The dosage will also play a key role in determining how the interaction of CBD with ibuprofen.
-To that end, you may experience an increased danger, for instance, stomach bleeding when you take higher amounts of CBD and ibuprofen together.
+The dosage will also play a key role in determining the interaction of CBD with ibuprofen.
+To that end, you may experience an increased risk of stomach bleeding when you take higher amounts of CBD and ibuprofen.
 Conversely, CBD won’t affect how the liver metabolizes ibuprofen when taken in low amounts.

 So, Is It Safe to Use CBD with Ibuprofen?

-As you’ve seen, taking low amounts of CBD and ibuprofen will not cause adverse effects on your body.
+As you’ve seen, taking low amounts of CBD with ibuprofen will not cause adverse effects on your body.
 However, more research is required to determine whether CBD will affect the effectiveness of ibuprofen.

-Since each person is different, it’s advisable to talk to your doctor about using CBD oil with ibuprofen.
+Since each person is different, you should talk to your doctor about using CBD oil with ibuprofen.
 If you experience any adverse effects, it’s best to stop the medication immediately.